 Surface Refinishing for Our K21 Training Glider

-We are in a privileged position compared to other university clubs to own and operate a 2-seater training glider.
-However, a few major mid-life maintenance items are due.
+Oxford University Gliding Club is proud to own and operate an ASK-21, a 2-seater composite training glider that forms the backbone of our flight training programme.
+At 8,700 hours of flight time, the aircraft is approaching mid-life maintenance works that are necessary to ensure its continued air-worthiness and long-term service.
 If all goes to plan, completing the surface refinishing and 9,000 hours inspection will allow us to apply for a life extension from 12,000 to 18,000 hours.
 This will give the glider another 30 years of flying life, and boost its value to over £100,000.

 In order to send it for this repair, we also need a new trailer in which to transport it.
 Our old metal tube trailer has succumbed to the weather and suffered irrepairable rust damage.
-We hope to buy a new, top-of-the-line Cobra trailer made of fibreglass and alumnium which would last many decades due to the nature of its construction.
+We hope to buy a new trailer made of fiberglass and alumnum which would last many decades due to the nature of its construction.
+This costs around £16,000 – 23,000.
+Another option is to source a second-hand trailer for around £8,000.
+Additionally there are expenses related to its cross-border journey and paperwork.

 Support Us!